General Education Requirements

-Students have the option of meeting the Cultural Diversity and Global Understanding requirements by taking two semesters of the same foreign language.
-Foreign Language courses provide students with the skills to become marketable global citizens through the study of language within the cultural context in which the language occurs.
+Students have the option of meeting the Cultural Diversity and Global Understanding requirements by taking two semesters of the same world language.
+World Language courses provide students with the skills to become marketable global citizens through the study of language within the cultural context in which the language occurs.
 The curriculum is designed to focus on communication, culture, connections, comparisons, and communities in order to equip students for success in a pluralistic American society and abroad.

 Experiential Education (EX)